-• For additional information about capital and the Corporation's share repurchase program, see "Capital" in "Balance Sheet and Capital Funds Analysis" on page F-20 of the Corporation's 2020 Form 10-K.
+• For additional information about capital and the Corporation's share repurchase program, see "Capital" in Part I, Item 2 on page 44 of the Corporation's First Quarter 2021 Form 10-Q.

-The Federal Reserve requires depository institutions to maintain cash reserves with a Federal Reserve Bank.
+The Federal Reserve requires depository institutions to maintain a stated ratio in cash reserves with a Federal Reserve Bank.
+In 2020 the Federal Reserve Board reduced this ratio to zero, eliminating reserve requirements for all depository institutions.

-• See Note 20 to the consolidated financial statements on page F-96 of the Corporation's 2020 Form 10-K for further information.
+See Note 20 to the consolidated financial statements on page F-96 of the Corporation's 2020 Form 10-K for further information.